circleci/circleci-docs/jekyll/_cci2/config-intro.md

 {: #learnings }
 {:.no_toc}

 The CircleCI config syntax is very straight forward.
 The trickiest part is typically indentation.
 Make sure your indentation is consistent.
 This is the single most common error in config.
-Let’s go over the nine lines in details
+Let’s go over the nine lines in detail:

 - Line 1: This indicates the version of the CircleCI platform you are using. `2.1` is the most recent version.
 - Line 2-3: The `jobs` level contains a collection of arbitrarily named children.  `build` is the first named child in the `jobs` collection.
 In this case `build` is also the only job.
 - Line 6-7: The `steps` collection is an ordered list of `run` directives.
 Each `run` directive is executed in the order in which it was declared.
 - Line 8: The `name` attribute provides useful organizational information when returning warnings, errors, and output.
 The `name` should be meaningful to you as an action within your build process
 - Line 9-11: This is the magic.
 The `command` attribute is a list of shell commands that represent the work you want done.
 The initial pipe, `|`, indicates that there will be more than one line of shell commands.
-Here line 10 will print out `Hello World!` in your build shell and line 11 will print out `This is the delivery pipeline`
+Here, line 10 will print out `Hello World!` in your build shell, and line 11 will print out `This is the delivery pipeline`.

 ## Part two: Info and preparing to build
 {: #part-two-info-and-preparing-to-build }